GoodwinSalamanRaja/OnlineAuctionSystem_fr_v1/README.md

 Description:
         1)This is my first project as a full stack developer using Reactjs for frontend 2)Backend is done with SpringBoot
-        3)This is a project of simple online bidding platform
+        3)This is a project of simple online bidding platform(this repository for frontend)

 # Getting Started with Create React App